 It is clear that RegTech is a thriving sector full of R&D. To understand its scale, it is worth considering that RegTech companies have collectively raised approximately £1.79 billion since 2012.

 ForrestBrown has one of the largest teams of UK tax advisers specialising in R&D tax credits.
-We delivered £50 million for innovative companies in 2016 alone.
 We identify qualifying R&D activity performed by our clients, optimising their claims using our award-winning process.

 There are numerous advantages to claiming R&D tax credits, with those that claim through ForrestBrown seeing immediate, tangible benefits.
 The money available can facilitate the growth and development of a business, and improve its financial position.